Jamaica at the 2022 Commonwealth Games

 Jamaica competed at the 2022 Commonwealth Games at Birmingham, England from 28 July to 8 August 2022.
-It was Jamaica's eighteenth and last appearance at the Games, as they've chosen to leave the Commonwealth.

 Rugby sevens athlete Oshane Edie and netballer Jhaniele Fowler were the flagbearers during the opening ceremony, while swimmers Sydrell Williams and Zaneta Alvaranga were the closing ceremony flagbearers.

 Medalists

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.